MariaKStar/Getting-Cleaning-Data-Project/CodeBook.md

 The dataset includes the following files:

 - 'README.txt'
 - 'features_info.txt': Shows information about the variables used on the feature vector.
 - 'features.txt': List of all features ( 562 variables)
 - 'train/X_train.txt': Training set.
 - 'train/y_train.txt': Training labels.
 - 'test/X_test.txt': Test set.
 - 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.

-- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.

-- 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-Every row shows a 128 element vector.
-The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.

-- 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.

-- 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
-The units are radians/second.

-Our data
+Project Run_Analysis Data
 For the purposes of this project analysis we selected the following variables:, subject, activity label and the features for means and standard deviations.
 The following is a list of all variables has been included in the output:
-•	subject: The identifier of each volunteer (1-30) of the subject performing the activity
-•	activity: The activity label (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING)
-•	tbodyaccmeanx: The mean of the time signal of body acceleration along the X axis
-•	tbodyaccmeany: The mean of the time signal of body acceleration along the Y axis
-•	tbodyaccmeanz: The mean of the time signal of body acceleration along the Z axis
-•	tbodyaccstdx: The standard deviation of the time signal of body acceleration along the X axis
-•	tbodyaccstdy: The standard deviation of the time signal of body acceleration along the Y axis
-•	tbodyaccstdz: The standard deviation of the time signal of body acceleration along the Z axis
-•	tgravityaccmeanx: The mean of the time signal of gravity acceleration along the X axis
-•	tgravityaccmeany: The mean of the time signal of gravity acceleration along the Y axis
-•	tgravityaccmeanz: The mean of the time signal of gravity acceleration along the Z axis
-•	tgravityaccstdx: The standard deviation of the time signal of gravity acceleration along the X axis
-•	tgravityaccstdy: The standard deviation of the time signal of gravity acceleration along the Y axis
-•	tgravityaccstdz: The standard deviation of the time signal of gravity acceleration along the Z axis
-•	tbodyaccjerkmeanx: The mean of the time signal of jerk along the X axis
-•	tbodyaccjerkmeany: The mean of the time signal of jerk along the Y axis
-•	tbodyaccjerkmeanz: The mean of the time signal of jerk along the Z axis
-•	tbodyaccjerkstdx: The standard deviation of the time signal of jerk along the X axis
-•	tbodyaccjerkstdy: The standard deviation of the time signal of jerk along the Y axis
-•	tbodyaccjerkstdz: The standard deviation of the time signal of jerk along the Z axis
-•	tbodygyromeanx: The mean of the time signal of body gyroscope along the X axis
-•	tbodygyromeany: The mean of the time signal of body gyroscope along the Y axis
-•	tbodygyromeanz: The mean of the time signal of body gyroscope along the Z axis
-•	tbodygyrostdx: The standard deviation of the time signal of body gyroscope along the X axis
-•	tbodygyrostdy: The standard deviation of the time signal of body gyroscope along the Y axis
-•	tbodygyrostdz: The standard deviation of the time signal of body gyroscope along the Z axis
-•	tbodygyrojerkmeanx: The mean of the time signal of gyroscope jerk along the X axis
-•	tbodygyrojerkmeany: The mean of the time signal of gyroscope jerk along the Y axis
-•	tbodygyrojerkmeanz: The mean of the time signal of gyroscope jerk along the Z axis
-•	tbodygyrojerkstdx: The standard deviation of the time signal of gyroscope jerk along the X axis
-•	tbodygyrojerkstdy: The standard deviation of the time signal of gyroscope jerk along the Y axis
-•	tbodygyrojerkstdz: The standard deviation of the time signal of gyroscope jerk along the Z axis
-•	tbodyaccmagmean: The mean of the time signal of magnitude of body acceleration
-•	tbodyaccmagstd: The standard deviation of the time signal of magnitude of body acceleration
-•	tgravityaccmagmean: The mean of the magnitude of the time signal of gravity acceleration
-•	tgravityaccmagstd: The standard deviation of the time signal of magnitude of gravity acceleration
-•	tbodyaccjerkmagmean: The mean of the time signal of magnitude of jerk
-•	tbodyaccjerkmagstd: The standard deviation of the time signal of magnitude of jerk
-•	tbodygyromagmean: The mean of the magnitude of the time signal of gyroscope
-•	tbodygyromagstd: The standard deviation of the time signal of magnitude of gyroscope
-•	tbodygyrojerkmagmean: The mean of the time signal of magnitude of gyroscope jerk
-•	tbodygyrojerkmagstd: The standard deviation of the time signal of magnitude of gyroscope jerk
-•	fbodyaccmeanx: The mean of the Fast Fourier Transform (FFT) of body acceleration along the X axis
-•	fbodyaccmeany: The mean of the FFT of body acceleration along the Y axis
-•	fbodyaccmeanz: The mean of the FFT of body acceleration along the Z axis
-•	fbodyaccstdx: The standard deviation of the FFT of body acceleration along the X axis
-•	fbodyaccstdy: The standard deviation of the FFT of body acceleration along the Y axis
-•	fbodyaccstdz: The standard deviation of the FFT of body acceleration along the Z axis
-•	fbodyaccjerkmeanx: The mean of the FFT of body acceleration jerk along the X axis
-•	fbodyaccjerkmeany: The mean of the FFT of body acceleration jerk along the Y axis
-•	fbodyaccjerkmeanz: The mean of the FFT of body acceleration jerk along the Z axis
-•	fbodyaccjerkstdx: The standard deviation of the FFT of body acceleration jerk along the X axis
-•	fbodyaccjerkstdy: The standard deviation of the FFT of body acceleration jerk along the Y axis
-•	fbodyaccjerkstdz: The standard deviation of the FFT of body acceleration jerk along the Z axis
-•	fbodygyromeanx: The mean of the FFT of the gyroscope signal along the X axis
-•	fbodygyromeany: The mean of the FFT of the gyroscope signal along the Y axis
-•	fbodygyromeanz: The mean of the FFT of the gyroscope signal along the Z axis
-•	fbodygyrostdx: The standard deviation of the FFT of the gyroscope signal along the X axis
-•	fbodygyrostdy: The standard deviation of the FFT of the gyroscope signal along the Y axis
-•	fbodygyrostdz: The standard deviation of the FFT of the gyroscope signal along the Z axis
-•	fbodyaccmagmean: The mean of the FFT of the magnitude of body acceleration
-•	fbodyaccmagstd: The standard deviation of the FFT of the magnitude of body acceleration
-•	fbodybodyaccjerkmagmean: The mean of the FFT of the magnitude of body acceleration jerk
-•	fbodybodyaccjerkmagstd: The standard deviation of the FFT of the magnitude of body acceleration jerk
-•	fbodybodygyromagmean: The mean of the FFT of the magnitude of body jerk
-•	fbodybodygyromagstd: The standard deviation of the FFT of the magnitude of body jerk
-•	fbodybodygyrojerkmagmean: The mean of the FFT of the magnitude of gyroscope body jerk
-•	fbodybodygyrojerkmagstd: The standard deviation of the FFT of the magnitude of gyroscope body jerk
+1.	subject: The identifier of each volunteer (1-30) of the subject performing the activity
+2.	activity: The activity label (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING)
+3.	tbodyaccmeanx: The mean of the time signal of body acceleration along the X axis
+4.	tbodyaccmeany: The mean of the time signal of body acceleration along the Y axis
+5.	tbodyaccmeanz: The mean of the time signal of body acceleration along the Z axis
+6.	tbodyaccstdx: The standard deviation of the time signal of body acceleration along the X axis
+7.	tbodyaccstdy: The standard deviation of the time signal of body acceleration along the Y axis
+8.	tbodyaccstdz: The standard deviation of the time signal of body acceleration along the Z axis
+9.	tgravityaccmeanx: The mean of the time signal of gravity acceleration along the X axis
+10.	tgravityaccmeany: The mean of the time signal of gravity acceleration along the Y axis
+11.	tgravityaccmeanz: The mean of the time signal of gravity acceleration along the Z axis
+12.	tgravityaccstdx: The standard deviation of the time signal of gravity acceleration along the X axis
+13.	tgravityaccstdy: The standard deviation of the time signal of gravity acceleration along the Y axis
+14.	tgravityaccstdz: The standard deviation of the time signal of gravity acceleration along the Z axis
+15.	tbodyaccjerkmeanx: The mean of the time signal of jerk along the X axis
+16.	tbodyaccjerkmeany: The mean of the time signal of jerk along the Y axis
+17.	tbodyaccjerkmeanz: The mean of the time signal of jerk along the Z axis
+18.	tbodyaccjerkstdx: The standard deviation of the time signal of jerk along the X axis
+19.	tbodyaccjerkstdy: The standard deviation of the time signal of jerk along the Y axis
+20.	tbodyaccjerkstdz: The standard deviation of the time signal of jerk along the Z axis
+21.	tbodygyromeanx: The mean of the time signal of body gyroscope along the X axis
+22.	tbodygyromeany: The mean of the time signal of body gyroscope along the Y axis
+23.	tbodygyromeanz: The mean of the time signal of body gyroscope along the Z axis
+24.	tbodygyrostdx: The standard deviation of the time signal of body gyroscope along the X axis
+25.	tbodygyrostdy: The standard deviation of the time signal of body gyroscope along the Y axis
+26.	tbodygyrostdz: The standard deviation of the time signal of body gyroscope along the Z axis
+27.	tbodygyrojerkmeanx: The mean of the time signal of gyroscope jerk along the X axis
+28.	tbodygyrojerkmeany: The mean of the time signal of gyroscope jerk along the Y axis
+29.	tbodygyrojerkmeanz: The mean of the time signal of gyroscope jerk along the Z axis
+30.	tbodygyrojerkstdx: The standard deviation of the time signal of gyroscope jerk along the X axis
+31.	tbodygyrojerkstdy: The standard deviation of the time signal of gyroscope jerk along the Y axis
+32.	tbodygyrojerkstdz: The standard deviation of the time signal of gyroscope jerk along the Z axis
+33.	tbodyaccmagmean: The mean of the time signal of magnitude of body acceleration
+34.	tbodyaccmagstd: The standard deviation of the time signal of magnitude of body acceleration
+35.	tgravityaccmagmean: The mean of the magnitude of the time signal of gravity acceleration
+36.	tgravityaccmagstd: The standard deviation of the time signal of magnitude of gravity acceleration
+37.	tbodyaccjerkmagmean: The mean of the time signal of magnitude of jerk
+38.	tbodyaccjerkmagstd: The standard deviation of the time signal of magnitude of jerk
+39.	tbodygyromagmean: The mean of the magnitude of the time signal of gyroscope
+40.	tbodygyromagstd: The standard deviation of the time signal of magnitude of gyroscope
+41.	tbodygyrojerkmagmean: The mean of the time signal of magnitude of gyroscope jerk
+42.	tbodygyrojerkmagstd: The standard deviation of the time signal of magnitude of gyroscope jerk
+43.	fbodyaccmeanx: The mean of the Fast Fourier Transform (FFT) of body acceleration along the X axis
+44.	fbodyaccmeany: The mean of the FFT of body acceleration along the Y axis
+45.	fbodyaccmeanz: The mean of the FFT of body acceleration along the Z axis
+46.	fbodyaccstdx: The standard deviation of the FFT of body acceleration along the X axis
+47.	fbodyaccstdy: The standard deviation of the FFT of body acceleration along the Y axis
+48.	fbodyaccstdz: The standard deviation of the FFT of body acceleration along the Z axis
+49.	fbodyaccjerkmeanx: The mean of the FFT of body acceleration jerk along the X axis
+50.	fbodyaccjerkmeany: The mean of the FFT of body acceleration jerk along the Y axis
+51.	fbodyaccjerkmeanz: The mean of the FFT of body acceleration jerk along the Z axis
+52.	fbodyaccjerkstdx: The standard deviation of the FFT of body acceleration jerk along the X axis
+53.	fbodyaccjerkstdy: The standard deviation of the FFT of body acceleration jerk along the Y axis
+54.	fbodyaccjerkstdz: The standard deviation of the FFT of body acceleration jerk along the Z axis
+55.	fbodygyromeanx: The mean of the FFT of the gyroscope signal along the X axis
+56.	fbodygyromeany: The mean of the FFT of the gyroscope signal along the Y axis
+57.	fbodygyromeanz: The mean of the FFT of the gyroscope signal along the Z axis
+58.	fbodygyrostdx: The standard deviation of the FFT of the gyroscope signal along the X axis
+59.	fbodygyrostdy: The standard deviation of the FFT of the gyroscope signal along the Y axis
+60.	fbodygyrostdz: The standard deviation of the FFT of the gyroscope signal along the Z axis
+61.	fbodyaccmagmean: The mean of the FFT of the magnitude of body acceleration
+62.	fbodyaccmagstd: The standard deviation of the FFT of the magnitude of body acceleration
+63.	fbodybodyaccjerkmagmean: The mean of the FFT of the magnitude of body acceleration jerk
+64.	fbodybodyaccjerkmagstd: The standard deviation of the FFT of the magnitude of body acceleration jerk
+65.	fbodybodygyromagmean: The mean of the FFT of the magnitude of body jerk
+66.	fbodybodygyromagstd: The standard deviation of the FFT of the magnitude of body jerk
+67.	fbodybodygyrojerkmagmean: The mean of the FFT of the magnitude of gyroscope body jerk
+68.	fbodybodygyrojerkmagstd: The standard deviation of the FFT of the magnitude of gyroscope body jerk